ufosc/osc-docs/docs/website/Developers/API/api.md

 Express.js is a backend web framework for creating and serving RESTful APIs on NodeJS.
 It is documented extensively at [expressjs.com](https://expressjs.com/).
 :::

 Expressjs, otherwise known as Express, implements a simple NodeJS web server.
 It defines a relative routing path and a series of middleware to use with each function.
-Each middleware iis a JavaScript function that accepts an HTTP request (the `req` variable) and a respone object (the `res` variable).
+Each middleware is a JavaScript function that accepts an HTTP request (the `req` variable) and a response object (the `res` variable).
 The `res` variable is an interface for sending responses back to users.

 Example:
 ```js